Potatoes

 The foreman turned and shouted to the gathered workers.

 “Nope.
-You two are having fun together.
+Those two will be having fun.
 Why would I go?”

 Boknyeo’s face turned bright red and she turned to the foreman.